pytorch/kineto/tb_plugin/README.md

 Host Total Duration: The accumulated time spent on Host, including this operator’s child operators.

+Tensor Cores Eligible: Whether this operator is eligible to use Tensor Cores.

+Tensor Cores Self (%): Time of self-kernels with Tensor Cores / Time of self-kernels.
+                       Self-kernels don't include kernels launched by this operator’s child operators.

+Tensor Cores Total (%): Time of kernels with Tensor Cores / Time of kernels.

 CallStack: All call stacks of this operator if it has been recorded in profiling trace file.
            To dump this call stack information, you should set the 'with_stack' parameter in torch.profiler API.
            The TensorBoard has integrated to VSCode, if you launch TensorBoard in VSCode, clicking this CallStack will forward to corresponding line of source code as below: